hsnguyen/assembly/README.md

 This is another real-time scaffolder beside [npScarf](https://github.com/mdcao/npScarf).
 Instead of using contig sequences as pre-assemblies, this tool is able to work on assembly graph (from [SPAdes](http://cab.spbu.ru/software/spades/)).
 The batch algorithm has been implemented in hybrid assembler module of [Unicycler](https://github.com/rrwick/Unicycler) and others.

-### Introduction
+## Introduction
+*npScarf* is the real-time hybrid assembler that use the stream of long reads to bridge the Illumina contigs together, expecting to give more complete genome sequences while the sequencing process is still ongoing.
+The pipeline has been applied sucessfully for microbial genomics and even bigger data sets.
+However, due to its greedy approach over the noisy data, it is difficult to eliminate all mis-assemblies without further pre-processing and parameter tuning.
+To help prevent this issue, the assembly graph - bulding block graph structure for the contigs - should be used as the source for bridging algorithm.
+This approach can give better accuracy, but as the trade-off, are more computational expensive and challenging to adapt in the real-time mode.

 A (rather simple at the moment) Graphical User Interface is implemented for better interaction.
 [GraphStream](http://graphstream-project.org/) has been employed for such task.
-### Quick installation guide
+## Quick installation guide
 The tool is included in a Java project that can be built with maven2 by following command:
 ```
  mvn clean package
 ```
 to generate a jar file containing **npGraph** and several other modules.

-The code has been developed with platform running *Java 1.8.0_144* that enables lambda expression and JavaFX, so equal or later version is expected to build & run the tool properly.
+The code has been developed with *Java 1.8.0_144* that enables lambda expression and JavaFX, so equal or later version is expected to build & run the tool properly.

-### Documentation
+## Documentation
 For detail options of the commandline interface:
 ```
 java -cp target/assembly-0.0.1-SNAPSHOT.jar org.rtassembly.NPGraphCmd -h